meghhana/Airport_management_system/README.md

 # Airport-management-system-
-Implemented using HTML,CSS,PHP and MySql.
-It is a database project which primarily deals with the management of Airport, airlines, passengers working for an airport.
+This mysql project is Iimplemented using HTML,CSS,PHP and MySql.
+It is a DBMS project which  deals with the management of Airport, airlines, passengers working for an airport.